 - a.
-Moving freely about the school building, - b.
-Participation in co-curricular or inter/intrascholastic activities, - c.
-Attendance at a school-related social or sport activity, - Participation in a graduation ceremony, Senior Week Activity - e.
-Participation in open senior lunch or activity privileges - f.
-Transportation by school bus, or - 2.
+Moving freely about the school building, - Participation in co-curricular or inter/intrascholastic activities, - Attendance at a school-related social or sport activity, - d.
+Participation in a graduation ceremony, Senior Week Activity - e.
+Participation in open senior hunch or activity privileges - f.
+Transportation by school bus, or - g.
 Any other privilege the Building Principal or designee determines may be appropriate and consistent with Policy 5600 and N.J.A.C.
 6A:16-7.1 et seq.